-Incidents reported to the Public Safety Department that fall into one of the required reporting classifications will be disclosed as a statistic in this annual report published by Kaua'i CC.
+Incidents reported to the Public Safety Department that fall into one of the required reporting

 Jeanne Clery Act

 Jeanne Clery was sexually assaulted and murdered in her dorm room at Lehigh University in 1986.
 The law enacted in her memory is intended to ensure that students and other interested parties are well informed about serious campus crimes before making an educated decision.
 The Clery Act mandates that universities report crime statistics to current and prospective students and employees.